- Is it true that the Paradise Pool has an unbeatable 50 year warranty?

 - Does my Paradise Pool need extra reinforcing so swimmers can safely do tumble turns?

-No. There is no need to pay for extra reinforcing, our pools are so strong that all swimmers can do tumble turns and kick off the walls anywhere all the way around the whole pool.
+No. There is no need to pay for extra reinforcing, our pools are so strong that you can swim laps all day and do tumble turns, kicking off the walls anywhere, all the way around the whole pool.

 - Does the Paradise Pool have that familiar scalloping look down the wall of the pool?